2026

 How do we teach photography?

-We believe learning photography should be hands-on—more doing, less theory—because photography is not just a skill, but a powerful tool for teens to see the world and express themselves.
+We believe learning photography should be hands-on—more doing, less jargons—because photography is not just a skill, but a powerful tool for teens to see the world and express themselves.

 Campers then head out on the outdoor field trips to San Francisco’s most photogenic spots, where they will apply what they’ve just learned in real-world settings.
 We wrap up each day with 30 minutes to an hour of photo editing in Adobe Lightroom, where campers build their editing skills and bring their images to life.